 How to Teach Kids about Fight or Flight and How Their Brain Works

-I created an illustrated narrative for kids and teens that explains, in a very simple to understand way, how the brain works, what fight or flight is, and why it happens.
+I created an illustrated narrative for kids and teens that explains, in a very simple-to-understand way, how the brain works, what fight or flight is, and why it happens.

 There is a link at the end of this post to download this narrative for free.